Radiator efficiency tips from BestHeating

 Get rid of radiator dust

-Dust on the front panels of a radiator is easy enough to get rid of with a cloth, sponge, or one of those fancy feather dusters made by that cleaning brand that rhymes with “smash”.
+Dust on the front panels of a modern radiator is easy enough to get rid of with a cloth, sponge, or one of those fancy feather dusters made by that cleaning brand that rhymes with “smash”.

 But if you have standard convector radiators (like Type 11, 21 & 22’s) convection currents can cause the fins at the back of your radiator to fill with much more than just dust.